Karl Johann Bernhard Karsten

 Karl Johann Bernhard Karsten (26 November 1782 – 22 August 1853) was a German mineralogist known for contributions made to the German metallurgy industry.

 Biography

-He was born at Bützow in Mecklenburg-Schwerin and initially studied law in Rostock.
+Karsten was born at Bützow in Mecklenburg-Schwerin and initially studied law in Rostock.
 From 1801 he devoted his time to mining and metallurgy.
 In 1819 he was named mining councilor to the Ministry of the Interior in Berlin.
 He was a major factor in the emergence of the zinc industry in Silesia.

 He was author of several comprehensive works, including: